-Continuing law requires every commercial fishing licensee to keep an accurate record of each day's catch.
-Under prior law, the record was required to be kept on a monthly report form.
-The act instead requires the record to be kept on a daily report form.
-Continuing law requires the report to include at least the number of pounds of each kind of fish taken, the kind and amount of fishing gear lifted, the number of lifts, and any other data the biologists employed by the Division require in following the trend of the fisheries.
-The act eliminates prior law that also required the report to include the number of fishing nights and the locality fished and instead requires the report to include the grid fished.
-In addition, the act eliminates prior law that required the licensee to report each month's data to the Chief and instead requires the licensee to report each day's data to the Chief.
+Current law requires every commercial fishing licensee to keep an accurate record of each day's catch on a monthly report form.
+The report must include at least the number of pounds of each kind of fish taken, the locality fished, the kind and amount of fishing gear lifted, the number of fishing nights, the number of lifts, and any other data the biologists employed by the Division of Wildlife require.
+The licensee must report each month's data to the Chief.
 (Sec.
 1533.42.)

-Under prior law, the daily catch data were required to be reported accurately on the respective date on a report form approved by the Chief no later than noon on the day following the day in which the fish were taken.
-The monthly report and any other required report were required to be submitted to the Division no later than the 15th day of the month following the end of the calendar month in which the fish were taken.
-The act eliminates those requirements and instead requires the daily catch data to be recorded accurately in a manner and on a form prescribed by the Chief in Division rule.
+The daily catch data must be recorded accurately on the respective date on a report form approved by the Chief no later than noon on the day following the day in which the fish were taken.
+The monthly report and any other report that may be required must be submitted to the Division no later than the 15th day of the month following the end of the calendar month in which the fish were taken.
 (Sec.
 1533.42.)